How to Turn Your Best Investment into an

 The foreclosure process is not as intimidating as most people imagine it is.
 In California, you pay a trustee something like $7,500 to handle it for you.
 In 150 days the property is your again.
 You keep the original down payment, and all the payments made to date.
 The buyer who defaults on the note is out of luck.

-Again, to avoid the potential of foreclosure, but get the benefits of owner financing, use the Title Holding (Land) Trust.
+Again, to avoid the potential of foreclosure, but get the benefits of owner financing, consider using the Title Holding (Land) Trust.

 10. If you or your heirs ever need money, you can sell all or part of the note for cash